relief is a branch of sculpture where figures project from a flat surface.

 The word has a rather gruesome etymology as it means meat eater.

-Serliana is a window with three openings designed following a pattern given by Sebastiano Serlio (1475-1554) in his Trattato di Architettura a treatise which greatly influenced the architecture of the Late Renaissance.
+Serliana is a window with three openings designed following a pattern resembling a Roman triumphal arch which was established by Sebastiano Serlio (1475-1554) in his Trattato di Architettura, a treatise which greatly influenced the architecture of the Late Renaissance.

-The serliana pattern was used also for loggias (see S. Maria in Via Lata).
+The serliana pattern was used also for loggias (e.g. in S. Maria in Via Lata).

-The image shows a detail of Villa Aldobrandini in Frascati.
+The image shows a detail of the rear fašade of Villa Aldobrandini in Frascati.

 a Solomonic column is a spiral column decorated with branches of vine or laurel.
 It is called solomonic because the columns brought to Rome after the sack of Solomon's Temple in Jerusalem had this shape.
-The columns were donated by Constantine to the pope to build the old basilica of S. Pietro.
-Bernini put these columns in the upper part of the piers supporting the dome of new S. Pietro.
-You can see them in a page devoted to What Mark Twain Saw in Rome.
+The columns were donated by Emperor Constantine to the pope to build the old basilica of S. Pietro.
+Bernini put these columns in the upper part of the piers supporting the dome of S. Pietro Nuovo.

 The image shows a detail of a house in the Grand Place of Brussels.